 Yes, IS is supported.
 The Canon IS lens is powered by the camera body and no external power source is required.

 Is this adapter going to be compatible with all future cameras and all future Canon lenses?

 We are not sure.
-We are not licensed, approved or endorsed by Micro Four Thirds, Olympus, Panasonic, Sony or Canon.
-Our Smart Adapter was developed independently without any involvement by the aforementioned companies.
+We are not licensed, approved or endorsed by Blackmagic Design, Canon, JVC, Micro Four Thirds, Olympus, Panasonic or Sony.
+Our Smart Adapter and Speed Booster were developed independently without any involvement by the aforementioned companies.
 We do not have complete specifications of the respective mount communication protocols and we are unable to foresee what will happen with every future camera or Canon lens.
 The firmware stored inside our Smart Adapter is upgradable.
 If a compatibility issue does arise in the future we will attempt our best to come up with a resolution.

 Does your adapter support Contax N lenses which have been modified to Canon EF mount by Conurus?

 Yes, our Smart Adapter™ and Speed Booster® (for EF lens) support Contax N lenses which have already been converted to Canon EF mount by Conurus.
 However, autofocus is not supported for Contax N lenses.

 I intend to buy a NAM 1 to use my Contax 645 lenses on a NEX body.
 How is your development heading in this direction?

 NAM-1 adapters modified by us to Canon mount can be stacked on top of our Smart Adapter™ and Speed Booster® (for EF lens).
 By stacking these 2 adapters together you may use a Contax 645 lens on a Sony E-mount camera.